julianmclain/algorithms-mixtape/algorithms_mixtape/graphs/README.md

 Let *n* represent the number of vertices and *m* represent the number of edges.

-If you consider an undirected grpah with *n* verticies, no parallel edges, and is connected, the following is true:
+If you consider an undirected graph with *n* vertices, no parallel edges, and is connected, the following is true:
 - The min number of possible edges is *n* - 1
 - The max number of possible edges is *n*(*n* - 1)/2